omurilolima/guitar-store/README.md

 ### Sitemap

 I've used [XML-Sitemaps](https://www.xml-sitemaps.com) to generate a sitemap.xml file.
-This was generated using my deployed site URL: https://retro-reboot.herokuapp.com
+This was generated using my deployed site URL: 🛑 LINK 🛑

 After it finished crawling the entire site, it created a [sitemap.xml](sitemap.xml) which I've downloaded and included in the repository.